French Breads

 • Don't just start eating the bread.
 It is not meant to be eaten separately and is rarely spread with butter.

-• The bread is meant to accompany the meal, torn into bite sized pieces as you go.
+• French breads are meant to accompany the meal, torn into bite sized pieces as you go.
 Don't cut the bread with a knife.

 • A piece of bread that you are working on does not go on your plate.
 It goes on the table.
 I know, this is a hard one to get used to.